yunielrc/vedv/README.md

 ## About

-A tool for developing applications in a secure and reproducible environment using virtual machines with a Docker-like flavor.
+A tool for developing applications in a secure and reproducible environment with virtual machines, using a Docker-like workflow.

 ### 👉 THIS IS A WORK IN PROGRESS